JehanRodrigo/Web-API-CRUD-with-.NET9-EntityFramework-SQLServer-Updated-/README.md

   * Select and expand your SQL Server.
   * Now under the Databases you will see our "VideoGameDb" database
     * In "VideoGameDb/Tables/dboVideoGames/columns" We can see our table columns.
-    * Righthand Click "dboVideoGames" and click "Edit to 100 rows".
+    * Righthand Click "dboVideoGames" and click "Edit top 200 rows".
       * Then you well see the preview of the table on your righthand side panel.
       * Table will be probably blank.
       * We can manually add some data here else we can seed some data.